aleatoricmbnt/base/main/custom_hooks/README.md

 Exit code: 0
 ```
 # TEST 4
+Checks if all SCALR_ shell variables are automatically passed to agent run.
 ## Setup
 Add the following custom hook to the workspace configuration and trigger run
 ```